-The April 16, 2004 submittal also includes new definitions that were added in section 799, a new section 307 to Chapter 3-to provide for a fee penalty pursuant to section 185 of the Act, and amendments to Chapters 1, 2, 6, 7, and 8 to satisfy the Act's requirements for severe ozone nonattainment areas pursuant to the Metropolitan Washington DC 1-hour ozone nonattainment area's reclassification on January 24, 2003, from serious to severe nonattainment.
+The April 16, 2004 submittal also includes new definitions that were added in section 799, a new section 307 to Chapter 3-to provide for a fee penalty pursuant to section 185 of the Act, and amendments to Chapters 1, 2, 6, 7, and 8 to satisfy the Act's requirements for severe ozone nonattainment areas pursuant to the Metropolitan Washington DC 1-hour ozone nonattainment area's reclassification on January 24, 2003 from serious to severe nonattainment.

 On September 20, 2004, the District supplemented its April 16, 2004 submittal.
 This supplemental submittal provides copies of standards that are incorporated by reference in the District's new and amended regulations and a copy of the District's responses to comments it received during its rule adoption process.
 On November 26, 2004, the District submitted another supplemental revision to its April 16, 2004 submittal.
 This supplemental submittal consists of revised versions of the new VOC regulations.
 These are minor revisions to the regulations which clarify the standards that are incorporated by reference and correct cross-referencing and typographical errors.

-This action pertains only to the addition of section 718, Mobile Equipment Repair and Refinishing, and revised section 799, containing the associated definitions for the Mobile Equipment Repair and Refinishing regulation.
-The remaining portions of the April 16, 2004 submittal and the supplemental submittals of September 20, 2004 and November 26, 2004, are the subject of separate rulemaking actions.
+This action concerns only sections 719 through 734 (Consumer Products) and revised section 799 containing the associated definitions for the District's consumer products rule.
+The remaining SIP revisions submitted on April 16, 2004 and supplemented on September 20, 2004 and November 26, 2004 are the subjects of separate rulemaking actions.